As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - Fern's performance in the special "It's Only Rock and Roll".
 Who knew she could be so good at singing?

-- Joshua Redman and Yo-Yo Ma's cover of The Crazy Bus actually makes the Most Annoying Sound become a lot more bearable, and if it wasn't annoying to you, it just makes it more awesome.
+- Joshua Redman and Yo-Yo Ma's cover of The Crazy Bus actually makes it become a lot more bearable, and if it wasn't annoying to you, it just makes it more awesome.

 - "Buster Hits the Books" sees Buster making the mistake of writing a book report about a movie, believing all movies to be based on books.
 Realizing he'd fail for turning in a report like this, he actually goes to Mr. Ratburn to confess his mistake.
 This is Buster we're talking about, who fears Mr. Ratburn more than anyone else in the class.
 Instead of failing Buster, Mr. Ratburn gives him a second chance to do his report properly, and after much struggle, Buster comes through on his second attempt.